Management and Technology

 Upon completion of the baccalaureate degree, students in management and technology are expected

-- Demonstrate strong problem solving, questioning and investigative, and creative thinking skills;
+- Demonstrate strong problem solving, investigative, creative, and critical thinking skills;

 Admission to this program is limited to those with an earned technical and/or applied associate degree or equivalence and related work experience.
 Admission to the program is a two-part process: admission to BGSU, followed by admission to the College of Technology's Management and Technology program.
 Admission to the University does not guarantee admission to the program.